apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 Service identifiers defined for applications in the CAS service registry have always been defined as patterns.
 This release exposes a few [additional options](../services/Configuring-Service-Matching-Strategy.html) while also allowing the matching strategy to be externalized to custom components.

+### SSO Participation Policy

+Adjustments are put in place to correctly locate and reconstruct the authentication transaction, in the event that [single sign-on participation](../services/Configuring-Service-SSO-Policy.html) is disabled for a particular service, specially in Open ID Connect authentication flows.
+Furthermore, the authentication policy criteria for a service definition is now defaulted to match the global and default authentication policies for the CAS.

 ### Wildcarded Service Definitions

 Consider a SAML service provider definition registered with CAS that authorizes